-We explore administrative city-by-sector-level data on the enforcement of labor regulations, collected by the Brazilian Ministry of Labor.
-Data for the number of inspector visits are available by city and broad sectoral classification for the years 1998, 2000, 2004, and 2006.
-For our analysis, we match the enforcement data to the RAIS data by the employer's municipal location and broad industrial classification.
-This information identifies industries facing varying degrees of regulatory enforcement.
-Moreover, given the timing of the MUNIC data on internet service provision, our main measure of enforcement used in the analysis that follows is lagged by one year.
+We exploit administrative city-sector level data on the enforcement of labor regulations, collected by the Brazilian Ministry of Labor.
+Data for the number of inspector visits are available by city and a broad industrial classification (1 digit) for the years 1998, 2000, 2004, and 2006.
+For our analysis, we match the enforcement data to the RAIS data by city (municipal location) and industrial classification.
+This information identifies industries facing varying degrees of regulatory enforcement depending on where they are located.

-We proxy the degree of regulatory enforcement with the intensity of labor inspections at the city-sector level.
-In particular, our main measure of enforcement, designed to capture the probability of a visit by labor inspectors to employers within a city-sector, is the logarithm of the number of labor inspections at the city-sector level (plus one) per establishment in the city and broad sector (in a pre-shock time period, 1995) based on RAIS.
+We proxy the degree of regulatory enforcement with the intensity of labor inspections at the city-sector-year level.
+Our measure of labor enforcement, designed to capture the probability of a visit by labor inspectors to employers within a city-sector-year, is the logarithm of the number of labor inspections at the city-sector level (plus one) in a given year, per establishment in the city and broad sector based on RAIS.
+The number of establishments is measured in a pre-shock period (1995).
 This scaled measure of inspections helps to control for important size differences across cities (i.e., that São Paulo has many inspections, but also many establishments to inspect).
-In addition, scaling by a pre-reform, time-invariant measure of city-sector size ensures that changes in our main enforcement measure are due to changes in inspections and not changes in the number of formal establishments in the city-sector.
+In addition, scaling by a pre-reform, time-invariant measure of city-sector size ensures that changes in our main enforcement measure are due to changes in inspections and not changes in the number of formal establishments in the citysector.
 Moreover, the impact of such a measure will reflect the direct effect of inspections, as well as the perceived threat of inspections (even in the absence of establishment-specific inspections) based on inspections at neighboring companies.
+Because the compliance process likely takes time to influence firm decisions, we also allow for a one-year lag in our enforcement measure.